Explore Jobs

 • 10 million more workers have become US digital nomads since 2019.

-As of 2023, the number of digital nomads in the US has more than doubled.
-The most significant increase occurred between 2020 and 2021, during the height of the COVID-19 pandemic.
+As of 2023, the digital nomad population in the US has more than doubled, with significant growth occurring between 2020 and 2021 during the pandemic.

 • 17% of American digital nomads are VanLifers.